steelbreeze/state.js/CONTRIBUTING.md

 Looking to contribute something to state.cs? **Here's how you can help.**

-## JavaScript

-I am a complete JavaScript novice; please help improve the quality of the code...

 ## Reporting issues

 We only accept issues that are bug reports or feature requests.